-Section 9C(5) does not apply to equity shares in a REIT or a controlled company, as defined in section 25BB(1), that is a resident for the reason set out below.
+Section 9C(5) does not apply to expenditure in respect of equity shares in a REIT or a controlled company, as defined in section 25BB(1), that is a resident, except to the extent that such amount was taken into account in determining the cost price or value of trading stock under section 11(a), 22(1) or (2), for the reason set out below.

-Dividends received from a resident REIT or controlled company are not exempt from tax under paragraph (aa) of the proviso to section 10(1)(k)(i).
+Dividends received from a REIT or controlled company are not exempt from tax under paragraph (aa) of the proviso to section 10(1)(k)(i).
 Consequently, expenditure incurred to produce these taxable dividends may qualify as a deduction under section 11.
 Were section 9C(5) to apply to such shares, it would mean that any expenditure which qualified as a deduction against these taxable dividends would be recouped on disposal of the shares, which would be inappropriate.
+However, the cost price of such shares held as trading stock which was allowable as a deduction is subject to recoupment under section 9C(5).